-The Department of Linguistics is located on the first and fifth floors of the Humanities Building in the center of the UNM campus.
-It offers a small departmental library in Humanities 520.
-The Signed Language Interpreting Program offices, Grad Lab, Graduate Linguistics Lab, and several seminar rooms are housed in Humanities 112.
-The Humanities building is currently slated for demolition at the end of 2024.
-By the start of Spring 2025, the department will be temporarily housed elsewhere on campus for an estimated 3-5 years as a new building is constructed.
-More information on temporary offices will be posted on the department's website and sent via email as it is available.
+The department is currently temporarily housed in multiple locations on campus for an estimated 3-5 years as a new Humanities building is constructed.
+More information on temporary offices is be posted on the department's website..
 Zimmerman Library houses an exceptional linguistics collection.
 The department and UNM's Information Technology Services provide computational facilities and other equipment increasingly important in the study of linguistics.
 The department also has ready access to the recording facilities of the Language Learning Center.
 Department faculty provide supervision for student research projects in psycholinguistics, sociolinguistics, language typology, experimental phonetics, signed language linguistics, and field research.